Winterflower/winterflower.github.io/_posts/2014-11-01-a-very-simple-introduction-to-python.md

 ```

 ###Exercises:
-1. Create a string in the IPython notebook provided (or your own interactive
+1. Create a string in the Online Python interpreter(or your own interactive
   Python session) and give it a descriptive name (eg. `my_string` for
     those of us lacking imagination :D)
 2. Obtain the first 4 characters of `my_string`